Return to Index

 - The seat must face rearward only and recline at the correct angle so that the baby's head does not flop forward.
 Many seats have an angle indicator or can be adjusted to the correct angle.

 - A seat with more than one set of slots and adjustable buckles and shields gives room for your baby to grow.

 - After outgrowing their infant seats, babies can ride rear-facing in convertible seats.

 Your child can ride in a forward-facing seat after they have reached 2 years or older, or have reached the highest height and weight allowed by the manufacturer of the rear-facing seat.
 Here are some additional recommendations:

 - Children should ride in a forward-facing seat that has a harness until they reach the highest weight or height allowed by the car safety seat manufacturer.

-- Usually children should ride in a forward-facing seat until they are at least four years old.
+- Usually, children should ride in a forward-facing seat until they are at least 4 years old.

 - Shoulder straps should be at or above your child's shoulders.
 Some convertible seats require the straps to be in the highest slots.
 Check your seat's instructions.

 - The seat belt should go through the seat's forward-facing belt path.

 Convertible seats can be used as both rear-facing and forward-facing seats, depending on the baby’s height and weight.
 They are bigger than rear-facing infant seats and can be used longer.
 Follow the AAP's recommendations for keeping babies rear-facing as long as possible.
 If your child is riding in a convertible seat, they can be turned to face forward after meeting the AAP's guidelines.
 Check the seat's instructions to see if the recline angle of the seat needs to be adjusted.